 Special Olympics, Inc. has the right and the responsibility to ensure that all sports training and competition offered to persons with intellectual disability under the name or auspices of "Special Olympics" are organized, financed, and conducted in accordance with uniform international standards, and in a manner that preserves the quality and reputation of Special Olympics and best serves the interests of persons with intellectual disability worldwide.
-To that end, SOI has the authority to interpret, issue and periodically amend or update the General Rules and the other Uniform Standards as well as other written policies on matters covering the entire scope of the Special Olympics Movement including, to the extent necessary in SOI's judgment, authority on all matters affecting the organization accreditation, financing, and conduct of Accredited Programs and other Special Olympics Programs rests with SOI as the creator, developer, and world governing body for Special Olympics.
+To that end, SOI has the authority to interpret, issue and periodically amend or update the General Rules and the other Uniform Standards as well as other written policies on matters covering the entire scope of the Special Olympics Movement including, to the extent necessary in SOI's judgment, authority on all matters affecting the organization accreditation, financing, and conduct of Accredited Programs and other Special Olympics.